Milwaukee County judge dismisses urban planner’s lawsuit against Wauwatosa

-A Milwaukee County judge on Tuesday dismissed a local urban planner’s lawsuit against the city of Wauwatosa after a hearing at the Milwaukee County Courthouse.
+A Milwaukee County judge dismissed a local urban planner’s lawsuit against the city of Wauwatosa Tuesday after a hearing at the Milwaukee County Courthouse.

 The decision came from Milwaukee County Circuit Court Judge J.D.
-Watts, who granted Wauwatosa attorneys’ request to quash urban planner Robin Palm’s motion for a writ of mandamus, a motion for a court to order a smaller governing body to perform a legally required act.
+Watts, who granted a Wauwatosa attorney’s request to quash urban planner Robin Palm’s motion for a Writ of Mandamus.
 Palm, a Milwaukee resident, argued he had a right for his appeals to be heard before the city’s Board of Zoning Appeals.

-However, the judge said that Palm didn’t fit the prerequisites for someone who was “aggrieved” by Wauwatosa’s actions.
-Watts added that mandamus was an “extraordinary writ,” and for someone to use it they need to have experienced substantial damages and had no other adequate legal remedy to help them.
+Judge Watts’ ruling stipulated Palm didn’t fit the prerequisites for someone who was “aggrieved” by Wauwatosa’s actions.
+Watts added that the Writ of Mandamus was an “extraordinary writ.”

-Palm said he noticed “grievous errors” when the Wauwatosa Common Council in March approved Hansen Storage Co. to move into 1300 Glenview Place, where housing was proposed a year earlier.
+Palm said he noticed “grievous errors” with the Wauwatosa Common Council’s March approval of Hansen Storage Co. to move into 1300 Glenview Place, where housing was proposed a year earlier.
 He petitioned the city twice for a hearing to appeal the decision, but the city rejected his petitions both times.

-He cited Wisconsin statute 62.23(7)(e)4, where appeals to a board of appeals may be taken by any person aggrieved by an officer, department, board or bureau of the city affected by the decision of an administrator.
+He cited Wisconsin statute 62.23(7)(e)4, where a Board of Appeals review may be accepted by any person aggrieved by an officer, department, board or bureau of the city affected by the decision of an administrator.

 Kiley Zellner, an attorney for Wauwatosa, said because the way the city’s municipal code is written, the zoning administrator had discretion whether or not to take up Palm’s complaints.